Fruit tree rootstocks and tree sizes

 Large Fan

-The best general-purpose plum rootstock, excellent for both free-standing trees and fans.
+The most widely-planted general-purpose plum rootstock in the UK, suitable for both free-standing trees and fans.

 Produces a tree which is roughly comparable in size to the apple MM106 rootstock.